 Robotic Process Automation (RPA) is a suite of specialized computer programs that automate and standardize processes based on rules-based algorithms.
-There prevail limitless opportunities to leverage RPA coupled with other automation technologies to benefit industries like Life Science and Pharma.
+There prevail limitless opportunities to leverage RPA coupled with other automation technologies to benefit industries like Life Sciences and Pharma.

 The pharmaceutical industry is turning to technological solutions to save money and streamline the clinical trial process.
 This can be attributed to the rising healthcare costs, increased pressure to adhere to drug development regulations, and the greater need to process data in an unbiased, reproducible, and rapid way.